-Many modern parents, sooner or later, encounter themselves in a difficult situation when their child starts playing computer games instead of doing the tasks that will develop their intelligence.
+Many modern parents, sooner or later, encounter a difficult situation when their child starts playing computer games instead of doing the tasks that will develop their intelligence.

-Of course, we, as responsible parents, start taking immediate actions in order to prevent our children from wasting hours with a video game.
+Of course, we, as responsible parents, start taking immediate action in order to prevent our children from wasting hours a video games.

 But a prohibited fruit tastes sweeter.
 The more we try to limit the time our kids spend playing video games, the more they hate our decision to do so.
 So what to do if your child doesn’t want to study and do their chores, and prefers video games to it?

 First of all, are the games, indeed, so bad?
 Or are all of them so detrimental?
 You might get surprised, but you can turn your kids’ passion for gaming into the development of their intelligence, says That Video Game Blog.
 If you want to know how to stay tuned.

 ☛ Learning Languages

 Speaking foreign languages opens many doors in life.
 We definitely want our kids to learn them.
 We force them to spend hours in language schools and learn new vocabulary and grammar structures.
 There are few kids who don’t hate this torture.

 Did you know that the language can be not only learned, but also acquired?
 And the second method is much more effective than forced studying.

 When one of the most prominent linguists in the world, Noam Chomsky, said that the acquisition of language is the key to speaking it native-like, people were stunned.